WEBPAGE UPDATED Monday September 3, 2018

 Yes, pure oxygen bubbles can kill!
 Micro-fine pure oxygen gas bubbles so small they make the livewell/bait tank water look water look milky and remain suspended within the water column can be very toxic, deadly for captive live bait and tournament game fish.
 Beware of all micro-oxygen gas bubbles suspended in livewell/bait tank water that cannot escape the water surface.

 Live bait and tournament game fish exposed to concentrated Toxic Micro-Fine Oxygen Bubbles in livewell and bait tank water during live transports can kill.

 Toxic Micro-Fine Oxygen Bubbles in livewell water are a known precursor to gill damage, infection, tissue scaring, disease and death.
 Pure gaseous oxygen is corrosive.
-Gill tissue exposure to pure oxygen gas bubbles can cause chemical burns.
+Gill tissue exposure to pure oxygen gas bubbles can cause chemical burns to delicate tissue.

 Popular livewell/bait tank devices that will generate thousands of micro-fine pure oxygen bubbles so tiny they remain suspended in livewell and bait tank water columns can kill live bait and tournament fish.

 Micro-fine oxygen bubbles that are so small and light they cannot escape the water surface and remain suspended in the livewell/bait tank water column.
 Gills exposed to micro-fine oxygen gas bubbles during live transports burn, scare and damage delicate cell tissue.

 A LESSON IN TOXIC OXYGEN BUBBLE SIZE IN SPORTSMEN’S LIVEWELLS AND BAIT TANKS